 For testing correctness of concurrent programming, try out different sizes of the bounded buffer (MAX).
-If the bounded buffer is too large, this could minimize errors, and hide possible concurrency problems.
-The graders will reduce MAX to a low setting to test for flaws.
-Similarly, only producing and consuming a very small number of matrices (LOOPS) will hide concurrency problems.
-Testing your program with a large number for matrices (LOOPS) also can help expose concurrency problems.
+If the bounded buffer is too large, this will minimize errors, and hide possible concurrency problems.
+The 422 grader will reduce MAX to a low setting to test for flaws.
+Similarly, only producing and consuming a very small number of matrices (LOOPS) will also hide concurrency problems.
+Testing your program with a large number for matrices (LOOPS) also can help expose concurrency problems. (i.e. millions or more).
+To increase the synchronization challenge, direct your program's output to "/dev/null".
+By canceling standard output, this will increase the speed of your program potentially exposing additional concurrency issues.